Ship Solutions, Not Slop

 Code is written for people to understand firstly and for computers to interperet secondly.
 I subscribe to the ideals of refactoring and clean code as described by Martin Fowler.
 I also follow trends in DevOps and believe that Psychological Safety (see also: Google re:Work) is the key factor in the success of software development teams.

-For me the essence of clean code is to write many small functions, mostly pure functions, and to practice thoughtful bottom-up and top-down design.
+The essence of clean code is to write many small functions, mostly pure functions, and to practice thoughtful bottom-up and top-down design.
 Programs ought to be structured in layers such that concerns like data persistence and user interface are kept separate from core business logic.
-Domain-Driven Design is a useful practice for building software this way, typically employing Unit Tests and Dependency Injection.
+Domain-Driven Design can help to organize the problem domain into services, while Ports & Adapters (sometimes known as Hexagonal Architecture) decouples business rules from integration logic, sometimes with the help of Dependency Injection.
+Unit Tests are employed to validate the internal correctness of modules and carefully configured Integration Tests ensure that these modules satisfy each other's requirements.

 An aspect of software development that I take pride in is thoughtfully documenting my work so that others may be able to reproduce the work and reuse parts of it.
 Good code illuminates the problem space, and good docs provide context as to what problem is being solved and what decisions were made for what reasons.
 When I accomplish something significant, I often make a presentation (slide deck) to capture lessons and spread knowledge.

 Code reviews are a tricky topic that I have a lot of experience with.
-When done well, they provide a support structure for developers to get vitally important and constructive feedback on their work.
-When done poorly, they degenerate into an adult bullying playground that creates toxic cliques and drives competent developers away.
-Code reviews are essential, but must serve the needs of individuals.
+When done well, they provide a support structure for developers to get constructive feedback on their work.
+When done poorly, they degenerate into toxic bullying and politicking that hurt the business.
+Code reviews are an essential practice, but they must serve the needs of individuals.
 As with all team communications, trust is a key factor.
 Westrum generative culture is vital to the team's success.

 Leadership